FlavScents AInsights Entry for Ammonium Glycyrrhizate (CAS: 53956-04-0)

 4. Use in Flavors

-In flavor applications, ammonium glycyrrhizate is used across various categories, including confectionery, beverages, and dairy products.
-It serves as a sweetener and flavor enhancer, often used to mask bitterness and enhance sweetness.
-Typical use levels in finished food products range from 10 to 100 ppm, with higher concentrations used in specific applications like licorice-flavored candies.
-The compound is stable under a range of pH conditions but may degrade at high temperatures, which should be considered during formulation.
+Ammonium glycyrrhizate is used in a variety of flavor applications, including confectionery, beverages, and dairy products.
+It serves as a sweetener and flavor enhancer, often used to mask bitter notes in formulations.
+Typical use levels in finished products range from 10 to 100 ppm, with variations depending on the specific application and desired sweetness intensity.
+It is stable under a range of pH conditions but may degrade under high heat.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature